 - Preference will be given to proposals demonstrating a servant-leadership emphasis or projects that are entrepreneurial and creative in character.

 - Proposals must be submitted by a student under the sponsorship of an administrator of faculty member.

-- Proposals must be submitted to the director of the Elrod Center for Family and Community by noon on Friday of the third week of classes each semester.
+- Proposals must be submitted to the director of the Elrod Center for Family and Community by noon on Friday of the forth week of classes each semester.
 The committee will review applications and notify awardees within one week.

 - Grants will be awarded in any amount, with the average award being $250.
 Preference will be given to non-repetitive grants.
 If not enough quality grant applications are received, not all available funds will be distributed and the money will be invested.